Campus Parking Regulations

 Disabled Student Parking

-Parking spaces with curbs painted blue and marked with disabled person logos are reserved for those persons with a California Disabled Person placard or license plate in conjunction with a student or staff parking permit.
-If all of the disabled persons parking spaces in a staff lot are occupied a vehicle with a Disabled Person placard and a student or staff parking permit may park in any available space in a staff lot that is not posted with a parking restriction.
+Parking spaces with curbs painted blue and marked with disabled person logos are reserved for those persons with a California Disabled Person placard or license plate.
+If all of the disabled persons parking spaces in a staff lot are occupied a vehicle with a Disabled Person placard may park in any available space in a staff lot.

-Transportation from student lots to campus may be arranged through the Disabled Students Program & Services Office at (650) 738-4280.
+Transportation from student lots to campus may be arranged through the Disability Resource Center.

 SamTrans provides bus service along several routes to the Skyline College campus.
-SamTrans information specialists can help you plan your trip for the shortest possible route: Call toll free 1-800-660-4BUS or visit www.samtrans.com.
+SamTrans information specialists can help you plan your trip for the shortest possible route: Call toll free 1-800-660-4BUS or visit the SamTrans website.
 All SamTrans buses are wheelchair accessible.

-SamTrans Routes 121, 123 and 140 provide weekday service to Skyline College.
+SamTrans Routes 121 and 140 provide weekday service to Skyline College.
 Route 121 starts at Lowell and Hanover streets, then serves the Daly City BART station, Seton Medical Center, Colma BART, Serramonte, Fairmont and Westview on its way to the college.
-Route 123 originates at the Colma BART Station and serves stops between Serra Center, Metro Center, Serramonte and King Plaza on its way to campus.
 Route 140 delivers students traveling from Pacifica and San Bruno BART.

-Weekend note: The 121 and 123 lines do not provide service to Skyline College on the weekends.
+Weekend note: The 121 line does not provide service to Skyline College on the weekends.
 The 140 is the only line that provides service to the college on weekends.

-Pacific Heights (Students wishing to be dropped off or picked up at Pacific Heights should request "Pacific Heights" as the location, not Skyline.)
+- Pacific Heights (Students wishing to be dropped off or picked up at Pacific Heights should request "Pacific Heights" as the location, not Skyline College.)

 Redi-Wheels Paratransit is for persons with disabilities who cannot independently use regular SamTrans bus service some or all of the time.
-For information and hours, see http://www.samtrans.org/rw.html.
+For information and hours, see the SamTrans website.